 MineARC Systems now has a dedicated service team based in Africa, servicing the entire African continent.

-The team of full-time service technicians are the ground and on-hand, based at our Johannesburg premises, and ready to trouble shoot issues and respond to queries on the spot, over the phone - making time difference no longer an issue.
+A team of full-time service technicians are based at our Johannesburg premises, and ready to trouble shoot issues and respond to queries on the spot, over the phone - making time difference no longer an issue.

 MineARC service technicians will be available for onsite servicing and maintenance and spare parts will be available from within Africa, allowing us to greatly improve the efficiency and turnaround of our local servicing commitments.

 MineARC Systems are proud to announce our success in winning the 2013 International Tunneling Award for Safety Initiative of the Year - announced at the prestigious Grosvenor House Hotel in London, on Tuesday 26th November.